Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: Experiments and Discussion

-When comparing our models without utilizing augmentation techniques, datasets containing relatively large number of classes, such as SD-198 and Derm7pt, exhibit similar behaviors.
-Episodic learning-based models tend to be more successful when the number of shots is low (i.e. 1 or 2 shots), while DTL and DL models show a tendency to outperform as the number of shots increases.
-For instance, with MobilNetV2 model on the SD-198 dataset, for a 5-Way 1-Shot scenario, the FETL model achieved 65.85\%, whereas the DTL model achieved 64.06\%.
-For a 5-Way 10-Shot scenario, the FETL model achieved 86.36\%, whereas the DTL model achieved 91.37\% (Table \ref{tab:SD198_Result}).
-The behaviour of the models are similar in Derm7pt dataset as well (Table \ref{tab:Derm7pt_Result}).
+Following the evaluation of Table~\ref{tab:Models_Backboned}, several backbone architectures, including MobileNetV2, DenseNet121, ViT-Base, and ResNet50, were selected for fine-tuning experiments due to their consistent performance across different datasets and shot configurations.
+These models demonstrated a favorable balance between model complexity and few-shot generalization capability.
+To further investigate the impact of contrastive self-supervised pretraining, we included ResNet50 models pretrained with methods such as SimCLR, SimSiam, and MoCo-v3 in our evaluations.

+We have also included foundation models such as BioViL and MedCLIP in our evaluation by utilizing their vision encoders directly for few-shot classification.
+These models were originally pretrained on chest X-ray datasets using paired image–text data.
+When applied to our skin disease datasets, they performed below ImageNet-pretrained counterparts.
+This is likely due to a domain mismatch, as these models were trained on radiographic images with associated clinical text, whereas our datasets consist of dermoscopic and clinical skin images without accompanying text.
+Additionally, since we did not perform further fine-tuning due to lack of domain-specific textual data, their representations could not be adapted to the target domain, limiting their effectiveness in few-shot settings.

+First, across all datasets, FETL models consistently outperformed FEL models, particularly in lower-shot settings (e.g., 2W1S, 5W1S), highlighting the critical advantage of using pretrained ImageNet weights in few-shot scenarios.
+As the number of shots increased, transfer learning-based models, especially DTL and DTL, demonstrated significant gains over both FEL and FETL models.
+For instance, in the SD-198 dataset under the 5W5S setup, MobileNetV2 achieved 83.22\% accuracy with FETL, while DTL with augmentation (DTL+Aug) reached 88.49\%, clearly illustrating the impact of full fine-tuning and advanced data augmentation strategies.
+Similarly, DenseNet121 models showed a comparable trend: 84.02\% with FETL and 88.76\% with DTL+Aug.
+The behaviour of the models are similar in Derm7pt dataset.
 The reason behind this phenomenon lies in the adaptability of episodic learning, which performs better in scenarios with fewer shots due to the large number of classes.
 Additionally, clinical images inherently encapsulate various differences, making models trained in an episodic manner more inclined to tolerate these diversities.
 As the number of shots increases, models trained non-episodically become more successful in classifications.

+When observing Derm7pt results, ViT-Base models adapted with LoRA fine-tuning exhibited outstanding performance, achieving over 93\% accuracy in low-shot settings (2W5S and 5W5S).
+This suggests that large-capacity models, when fine-tuned properly on diverse datasets, can effectively overcome the challenges posed by few-shot classification.